wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

   the aegisolve directories they fail.
 - Independent checks with .NET's own implementations where vectors cannot be
-  used: RSA signatures and OAEP in both directions, ECDSA signatures, ECDH agreement, HKDF, and an RFC 4253 reference for the SSH KDF.
+  used: RSA signatures and OAEP in both directions, ECDSA signatures, ECDH agreement, HKDF, TLS 1.2 PRF/EMS/key block and TLS 1.3 Expand-Label references, BigInteger references for DH (RFC 7919 primes) and PKCS#1 v1.5 DigestInfo, and an RFC 4253 reference for the SSH KDF.
 - Skipped by design: ACVP RSA sigVer/keyGen/decryptionPrimitive and KAS-ECC VAL (they supply keys the boundary cannot import).
 - Forced failure (operational-test builds): each scenario runs in a child